Sly James: 2011 mayoral election

 In 2010, despite having held no previous public elected office, James announced his candidacy for mayor of Kansas City in the city's 2011 non-partisan election.
-In February 2011, he finished first in the primary with 27 percent of the vote; Kansas City attorney and Platte County resident Mike Burke finished second with 26 percent, and incumbent mayor Mark Funkhouser finished third, with 21 percent.
+In February 2011, he finished first in the primary with 27% of the vote; Kansas City attorney and Platte County resident Mike Burke finished second with 26%, and incumbent mayor Mark Funkhouser finished third, with 21%.

 The race for the general runoff election on March 22, 2011, between James and Burke was described as low-key and cordial.
 Whereas James had been endorsed by the Kansas City Star, Burke had been endorsed by former mayors Charles B. Wheeler, Richard L. Berkley, and Kay Barnes.
 Ultimately, with only 21 percent of the city's registered voters voting, James defeated Burke by 54 percent to 46 percent.
 James celebrated his victory at the American Jazz Museum in Kansas City's 18th and Vine District.

-James became the second African-American mayor in Kansas City's history after Emanuel Cleaver.
+James became the second African-American mayor in Kansas City's history, after Emanuel Cleaver.

 2011 Plaza shooting incident

 On August 13, 2011, James and entourage were touring the Country Club Plaza to investigate a request from Highwoods Properties (which manages the buildings in the Plaza) about imposing a 9 p.m. curfew on the Plaza because of unruly teens gathering there at night.
-During the tour about 11:30 p.m. gunfire broke out near 47th Street and Wyandotte Avenue, about 50 yards from the mayor.
-Three people were shot—two boys, ages 13 and 16, who were shot in the legs and a 15-year-old girl whose face was grazed by a bullet.
-Less than a week after the shooting the city council in a 13‑0 vote approved a curfew in the city.
-The curfew of 9 p.m. will apply from late May through September in five Kansas City entertainment areas (and 10 p.m. elsewhere) for children 15 and under, 11 p.m. for 16- and 17-year-olds.
-There is a 10 p.m. curfew elsewhere for children 15 and under and 11 p.m. for those 16 and 17.
+During the tour, at about 11:30 p.m., gunfire broke out near 47th Street and Wyandotte Avenue, about 50 yards from the mayor.
+Three people were shot—two boys, ages 13 and 16, who were shot in the legs; and a 15-year-old girl whose face was grazed by a bullet.

+Less than a week after the shooting, the city council, in a 13‑0 vote, approved a curfew in the city.
+The curfew of 9 p.m. applies from late May through September in five Kansas City entertainment areas (and 10 p.m. elsewhere) for children 15 and under, 11 p.m. for 16- and 17-year-olds.
+There is a 10 p.m. curfew elsewhere for children 15 and under, and 11 p.m. for those 16 and 17.
 Other times of the year will have an 11 p.m. curfew on weeknights and midnight on weekends for everyone under age 18.